AashrayaMan/Notification-Middleware/README.md

 The system consists of several interconnected components:

-1. FastAPI Server (`phonepay_api.py`): Handles incoming API requests, interacts with the Fonepay API, and enqueues transactions for processing.
+1. FastAPI Server (`main.py`): Handles incoming API requests, interacts with the Fonepay API, and enqueues transactions for processing.
-2. RabbitMQ Client (`client.py`): Processes transactions asynchronously, sending email and SMS notifications.
+2. RabbitMQ receiver (`receiver`): Processes transactions asynchronously, sending email and SMS notifications.
-3. RabbitMQ Server (`server.py`): Consumes messages from the queue and handles responses.
+3. RabbitMQ Server (`sender.py`): Consumes messages from the queue and handles responses.
 4. Mock Fonepay Server (`mock_server.py`): Simulates the Fonepay API for testing and development.
 5. Notification Handlers (`email_sender.py`): Manages sending of email and SMS notifications.